 One of the excellent properties of film is that you can change the film emulsion you use and get a totally different look to your photos.

 DX Coded Film

-All available 35mm film offered for sale at this point has DX encoding.
-This lets cameras to detect and set the ISO when the film is loaded into the camera.
+Nearly all new 35mm film distributed currently has DX encoding.
+This will allow electronically controlled cameras to detect and set the ISO of the film loaded into the camera.

-DX-coding does not change anything for the Olympus OM-3 because ISO must be dialed in manually with the ASA knob.
+DX-coding will not make a difference for the Olympus OM-3 because ISO must be manually set with the ASA knob.